 Keep the same phone number.
 Users are free to switch their cell phone numbers from a current carrier to a no contract plan provider.
 The freedom to switch a number to another provider is mandated under the FTC’s wireless local number portability guidelines (more details).

-No contract plans are mostly prepaid plans.
+No contract plans were mostly prepaid plans in the past.
 That means that users would purchase their plans or airtime upfront, rather than get a bill at the end of the month.
 This approach not only keeps costs low for users, it also means there are no surprises with large inadvertent charges.
-However, in recent times, mainstream companies like Verizon and T-Mobile have also made their standard plans no-contract.
+However, in recent times, mainstream companies like Verizon, AT&T, Sprint, and T-Mobile have also made their standard plans no-contract.

 No credit check requirement.
 Prepaid phone plans do not require any credit check.
 A lot of consumers like this because there is no hard credit pull that could affect their credit scores, or worse, prevent them from getting approved for cell phone service.